Macroscopic loops in the loop $O(n)$ model at Nienhuis' critical point: Introduction

-In particular, $\bbP_{n,x}$-almost surely $\mathsf R=+\infty$. \end{itemize} \end{theorem} The theorem implies that the infinite-volume Gibbs measure is unique, and thus, $\bbP_{n,x}$ is independent of $(\Omega_k)$ and $(\xi_k)$, invariant under translations and ergodic.
-In the case~{\bf A1}, the model is in the subcritical regime, while in the case~{\bf A2}, it is in the dilute or dense critical regime.
-In the latter case, the estimate~\eqref{eq:RSW5}, which should be understood as a box-crossing property, enables to derive many properties of the model.
-To mention but a few, one may show that $\bbP[\mathsf R\ge k]$ decays polynomially fast, prove mixing properties of the model, establish the existence of sub-sequential scaling limits, etc. We refer to the corresponding results in \cite{DumSidTas13} for details.
-Also note that for $n\gg1$, the model was proved \cite{DumPelSam14} to be in~{\bf A1} for any $x\in(0,\infty)$.
+In particular, $\bbP_{n,x}$ is the unique Gibbs measure and $\mathsf R=\infty$ almost surely. \end{itemize} \end{theorem} Both~\eqref{eq:RSW5} and {\bf P5} of Theorem~\ref{thm:cluster-dichotomy} below (from which~\eqref{eq:RSW5} is derived) should be understood as a box-crossing property; they imply many other properties of the model, including mixing at a power-law rate and fractal sub-sequential scaling limits.
+We refer to the corresponding results in \cite{DumSidTas13} for details.
+Also note that for $n\gg1$, the model was proved \cite{DumPelSam14} to satisfy~{\bf A1} for any $x\in(0,\infty)$.

-An important ingredient in the proofs is the strong FKG inequality, which we show holds in the regime~$n\ge 1$ and~$x\leq \frac{1}{\sqrt{n}}$, for the \emph{cluster representation} of the loop~$O(n)$ model introduced below.
-This property will allow us to compare probabilities of events in the loop $O(n)$ model, which would otherwise be very difficult to handle without the monotonic properties of the cluster representation.

-We note that, at the moment, we are unable to show for~$n \neq 1$ that, in the subcritical regime (alternative {\bf A1} above), the probability of having a macroscopic loop in a non-simply connected domain is exponentially small.
-For instance, in case of vacant boundary conditions the presence of holes in a domain can be viewed as forcing certain hexagons to bear the same spin in the cluster representation (see below).
-By the positive association, the presence of a set of pluses increases the probability to have a crossing of pluses.
-Thus, \textbf{P5} of Theorem~\ref{thm:cluster-dichotomy} below is not applicable here.
+When alternative~{\bf A2} holds, \eqref{eq:RSW5} implies the stronger statement that the weak limit of finite-volume measures under any boundary conditions is~$\bbP_{n,x}$.
+On the other hand, when alternative~{\bf A1} holds, we do not rule out the existence of non-periodic Gibbs measure.
+We mention that in the case of~$n=2,x=1$, it is known that there is a unique Gibbs measure, but it remains open whether all weak limits coincide with it~\cite{GlaMan18}.

+Alternative~{\bf A1} implies that the probability of having a loop surrounding the origin and entirely contained in a given domain is exponentially small for {\it some} boundary conditions.
+We expect this to hold for {\it any} boundary conditions and any (possibly non-simply connected) domain whenever~{\bf A1} is realized; see~\cite{GlaMan18b} for the proof for~$n\geq 1$ and~$x < \tfrac1{\sqrt{3}}+\varepsilon$.

+\begin{remark} One may speculate that the length of loops in a domain is reduced, in a suitable sense, by adding a hole to the domain (with vacant boundary conditions along it).
+A natural attempt to prove such a statement then goes through the positive association of the spin representation described in the next section.
+This, however, does not seem to lead to the desired conclusion as the addition of the hole may be interpreted as restricting the spins on its boundary to take the same value, but such a restriction is not of ``definite sign'' and thus does not lead to a comparison with the initial distribution. \end{remark}